idvxlab/vega-lite-linter/README.md

 # vega-lite-linter
-Fixing your visualization design written in Vega-Lite based on the Answer Set Programming.
+A smart visual designer for automatic diagnosis and improving your design of visualization charts written in Vega-Lite.

 ## Setup
 ### Step 1: install **Clingo**